• Skip to primary navigation

 • You can substitute brandy or cognac for the dry sherry.

-• If you’ve never used Better than Bouillon, do yourself a favor and purchase a jar of it.
-It really does add more depth to the soup.
+• If you've never used Better than Bouillon, do yourself a favor and purchase a jar.
+It adds more depth to the soup.
 As an alternative, however, you could substitute two chicken bouillon cubes.

 • The Better than Bouillon base is quite salty.
 Therefore, be sure to taste the soup before adding any salt.
 I find that the salt level is perfect with just the Better than Bouillon.